 The benefits of a finished basement are only sometimes enough to justify the complex process of raising your ceiling height.
 While it does increase the value of your home, it’s also one of the most expensive methods of adding usable livable space.
 For this reason, many people choose to use a finished basement for a game room, media room, or additional bedrooms.

-What are the Requirements for Raising Your Basement’s Ceiling Height?
+What Are the Requirements for Raising Your Basement’s Ceiling Height?

 When planning to raise your basement ceiling height, you must comply with any applicable building codes and regulations to ensure the safety and legality of the space.
 Here are the main requirements according to Oregon building codes: